 Voluntary Arts Ireland

 Formed in 2002 Piva have firmly established themselves as a leading early music ensemble.
 Playing throughout the UK and across Europe, the group has gained a reputation for their lively performances and entertaining shows.

 Taking late 16th century dance and ballad tunes, Piva make them ring out in the early 21st century.
 It’s music of the past played for today!

 Whether it’s playing at an arts festival, modern concert hall or a heritage venue, Piva will bring the music of the 16th century to life.

 crumhorns, shawms, violin - members of Piva are multi-instrumentalists bringing together the sounds and atmosphere of renaissance Europe.

 “Piva perform with style and panache.”

 Festival madness!
-Acoustic Festival of Britain, Shrewsbury Folk Festival and The Manifold Gathering.
-Time to sort the tent out!
+Shrewsbury Folk Festival and The Manifold Gathering coming up.